dave3d/dicom2stl/README.md

 ============
 First the script reads in a series of 2-d images or a simple 3-d image.
 It can read any format supported by ITK.
-If the input name is a zip file or a directory name, the script expects a single series of DCM images.
+If the input name is a zip file or a directory name, the script expects a single series of DCM images, all with the ".dcm" suffix.

 Note: if you run this script with the individual Dicom slices provided on the command line, they might not be ordered in the correct order.
 You are better